boosterfast/arc/arc-docs/src/arc-lang/Module.md

 Module ::= "mod" [Name] "{" [Item]* "}"
 ```

-Modules form a hierarchy through nesting.
+A currently unsupported but planned feature is to allow modules to form a hierarchy through nesting.
 This hierarchy is in addition tied to the file system hierarchy (similar to Rust):

 ```text
 my-project/